Eyes on the Ball Tennis - Spring/Fall Tennis

 Spring/Fall Tennis

-Scroll to register below.
-Change sort to "by Date" for easier viewing.
+Change sort to "by Date" for easiet viewing.

 Our programs are player-centered so progressions are introduced when a player is ready, regardless of class.
 Consider your child’s height, current athletic skills (reaction, coordination, ball judgment, etc) and/or tennis skill if your child’s age is near the min. or max. age guidelines.
 See note on ages below.